 - The majority of companies use Linux for server hosting because it will out-perform its Windows counterparts and will do it at a near zero-cost.
 This provides a hefty return on investment to the company, and also in turn to their customers.
 This can be stacked up with other cost-saving methods such as virtualisation, which means that you can have multiple Linux servers all running on one physical server.
 This reduces costs in the server room on cooling, power and hardware.
 For many companies across the globe, Linux is therefore a no-brainer.

 - Well paid jobs: Linux is big.
 Really big in enterprise IT today.
 This means jobs.
 Hopefully this guide may pique your interest into firstly starting to use Linux as your everyday desktop, but in time, you might decide to get more advanced.
 See the following links if you need proof!

 - Finally, Over time, many companies, universities and hobbyists find themselves naturally giving back some things to the Linux community because it helped them with a certain task.
 This continued cycle of improvement and collaboration spurs this on.
 You only have to look at open source projects like Wikipedia to see that this cycle works very well.
 Nobody gets paid to make Wikipedia the best source of information anywhere in the world, but yet people add to it none the less.
 Linux works in the same way.

 Now, visit Chapter Three to decide on which flavour of Linux you want!

-Or, if you need more convincing, why not take a sneaky peek at Chapter 8, where we detail how Linux helps out with your life on the desktop every day.
+Or, if you need more convincing, why not take a sneaky peek at Chapter 7, where we show the greatest in open source software and detail how Linux helps out with your life on the desktop every day.